rschm007/Readme_Generator/Develop/ExampleREADME.md

       <br>
       -----------------------------
       <br>
-      to initialize this app you will need to open the directory in your CLI and run it with node index.js
+      You will need to open your CLI in the root directory of your project and type node index.js
       <br>

       <br>